itzikgb/GitLab-Workshop/content/40_Summary/_index.md

 - How to install GitLab Runner and register it to our GitLab project.
 - How to create a new project and import repository to it.
 - We experienced GitLab CI/CD configuration via the .gitlab-ci.yml file.
+- We used GitLab variables to save secrets.
 - We used GitLab to build, test and deploy application.